awsdocs/aws-doc-sdk-examples/gov2/cloudwatch/README.md

 go mod tidy
 go run .
 ```
-### Prerequisites

-Prerequisites for running the examples for this service can be found in the
-[README](../README.md#Prerequisites) in the GoV2 folder.

-### Tests
+## Tests

-Unit tests should delete any resources they create.
-However, they might result in charges to your
+⚠️ Running the tests might result in charges to your AWS account.
-AWS account.

 To run a unit test, enter: